Religious views of Adolf Hitler: Religion in Mein Kampf

-When he arrived in Vienna as a young man, Hitler claimed, he was not yet anti-Semitic: "In the Jew I still saw only a man who was of a different religion, and therefore, on grounds of human tolerance, I was against the idea that he should be attacked because he had a different faith."
+When he arrived in Vienna as a young man, Hitler claimed, he was not yet antisemitic: "In the Jew I still saw only a man who was of a different religion, and therefore, on grounds of human tolerance, I was against the idea that he should be attacked because he had a different faith."
 Hitler was a strong supporter of Austrian politician George Schonerer's pan-Germanic movement which advocated anti-Catholic ideas.
 Acclaiming Schonerer's anti-Catholic campaign, Hitler wrote:

-The root of the whole evil lay, particularly in Schonerer’s opinion, in the fact that the directing body of the Catholic Church was not in Germany; and that for this very reason alone it was hostile to the interests of our nationality. ...
+The root of the whole evil lay, particularly in Schonerer's opinion, in the fact that the directing body of the Catholic Church was not in Germany; and that for this very reason alone it was hostile to the interests of our nationality....
 The attitude of the Pan-German movement toward the Catholic Church was determined far less by its position on science, etc., than by its inadequacy in the championing of German rights and, conversely, its continued aid and comfort to Slavic arrogance and greed.

 Georg Schonerer was not the man to do things by halves.
 He took up the struggle toward the Church in the conviction that by it alone he could save the German people.